 Radithor (ca. 1928)

-However, another of the company's guarantees, that "Radithor is harmless in every respect," proved false.
-Radithor is one of the few radioactive quack cures that can be unambiguously linked to someone's death, specifically that of Eben Byers at age 51.
+However, another of Bailey's guarantees, that "Radithor is harmless in every respect," proved false.
+Radithor is one of the few radioactive quack cures that can be unambiguously linked to someone's death.

 Size: 2 1/8" high (not including cork)

 Exposure Rates: ca. 2 uR/hr above background at one foot, ca. 35 uR/hr above background on contact.

 Price: one dollar a bottle